 If you want to highlight details or add painted detail, but want it edible, use edible luster dust mixed with a bit of vodka to form a paste.
 You may use a fine paintbrush to apply your homemade highlighter dust or use a larger brush to apply it over a bigger area.

 Petal dust derives from strong colors that produce deep, rich colors in a matt finish.
-Decorators usually use petal dust in gum paste flowers to give the finished decoration a natural look.
+Decorators usually use petal dust in gum-paste flowers to give the finished decoration a natural look.
 Gum-paste flowers don’t taste nice, and while they look amazing, you shouldn’t eat them.
 So, most petal dust proves inedible.

 Try using edible wafer paper to make flower decorations.
 Wafer paper proves extremely easy to use, even for beginners, and you may achieve excellent results that you can eat.
 Dust the wafer paper flowers with dry luster dust in a color of your choice to create beautiful designs.
 Alternatively, mix the luster dust with a bit of vodka to form a smooth paste and paint details onto your wafer paper flowers.

 I use pearl dust to coat my Christmas cakes.
 It’s a lovely product that produces a fabulous pearlescent shimmer across the surface of your cake.
 The translucent nature of the dust means it doesn’t discolor your decorations, and it makes gorgeous pearls when dusted over little balls of icing.
+Now that’s an instant edible pearl you got there!

 Try using fondant icing to make simple flowers and dust them with pearl powder.
 The results look impressive and make fabulous ideas for wedding cakes.
 Plus, you can make a pearl necklace for disguising the base of your cake by making lots of tiny icing balls and covering them with pearl powder.
 I use royal icing to stick them around the bottom of my cakes which helps cover any imperfections.